Pneumonia: Viral

 Viruses may reach the lung by a number of different routes.
 Respiratory syncytial virus is typically contracted when people touch contaminated objects and then touch their eyes or nose.
 Other viral infections occur when contaminated airborne droplets are inhaled through the nose or mouth.
 Once in the upper airway, the viruses may make their way into the lungs, where they invade the cells lining the airways, alveoli, or lung parenchyma.
 Some viruses such as measles and herpes simplex may reach the lungs via the blood.
 The invasion of the lungs may lead to varying degrees of cell death.
 When the immune system responds to the infection, even more lung damage may occur.
 Primarily white blood cells, mainly mononuclear cells, generate the inflammation.
 As well as damaging the lungs, many viruses simultaneously affect other organs and thus disrupt other body functions.
 Viruses also make the body more susceptible to bacterial infections; in this way, bacterial pneumonia can occur at the same time as viral pneumonia.

 Diagnosis

 Pneumonia is typically diagnosed based on a combination of physical signs and often a chest X-ray.
-In recent years, however, the role of lung ultrasonography has gained prominence, with substantial evidence demonstrating that, in expert hands, it surpasses radiography in accuracy.
 In adults with normal vital signs and a normal lung examination, the diagnosis is unlikely.
 However, the underlying cause can be difficult to confirm, as there is no definitive test able to distinguish between bacterial and non-bacterial cause.
 The overall impression of a physician appears to be at least as good as decision rules for making or excluding the diagnosis.